-9.1 Notify CNP of Equipment Changes

-- 9.1.1 The Customer must notify the Transmission Accounts representative with sufficient notice to meet the timeline and data reporting requirements in Table 2 below when equipment additions or removals are planned or when high voltage equipment or associated equipment requires modification or replacement. - 9.1.2 The Customer will provide equipment and installation per applicable CNP specifications and bill of materials.
-The Customer will provide necessary details (e.g., drawings, specifications, and manufacturer type and catalog number) for CNP's review.
-All CNP comments must be incorporated or resolved before any equipment or materials are procured or any work is begun. - 9.1.3 ERCOT Protocols require that all changes to equipment rated at 60 kV and above be communicated by CNP to ERCOT prior to the in-service date as specified in Table 2 below. - 9.1.4 ERCOT shall only approve energization requests when the transmission element is satisfactorily modeled in the ERCOT Network Operations Model.

-9.2 Modification, Repair, and Replacement of Customer Equipment

-9.2.1 CNP will notify the Customer of problems in their facilities of which CNP becomes aware.
-The Customer will provide any needed equipment modifications, repairs, or replacement within an appropriate time frame.
-The Customer will replace equipment that CNP demonstrates is no longer maintainable.
-On a case-by-case basis, the Customer and CNP will develop the responsibilities for the modification, repair, and replacement of this equipment.
+- 9.1 Equipment Changes - 9.1.1 The Customer shall notify the Transmission Accounts representative with sufficient notice to meet the timeline and data reporting requirements in Table 2 below when equipment additions or removals are planned or when high voltage equipment or associated equipment requires modification or replacement.
+The Customer shall notify the Transmission Accounts representative prior to performing functional testing and allow CNP to witness the testing. - 9.1.2 The Customer shall provide equipment and installation, including testing and inspections, per applicable CNP specifications and bill of materials.
+The Customer shall provide necessary details, such as drawings, specifications, and manufacturer type and catalog number, for CNP's review.
+All CNP comments must be incorporated or resolved before any equipment or materials are procured or any work is begun. - 9.1.3 ERCOT Protocols require that all changes to equipment rated at 60 kV and above be communicated by CNP to ERCOT prior to the in-service date as specified in Table 2 below. - 9.1.4 ERCOT only approves energization requests when the transmission element is satisfactorily modeled in the ERCOT Network Operations Model. - 9.2 Modification, Repair, and Replacement of Customer Equipment - 9.2.1 CNP notifies the Customer of problems in their facilities of which CNP becomes aware.
+The Customer shall provide any needed equipment modifications, repairs, or replacement within an appropriate time frame.
+The Customer shall replace equipment that CNP demonstrates is no longer maintainable.
+On a case-by-case basis, the Customer and CNP shall develop the responsibilities for the modification, repair, and replacement of this equipment. - 9.2.2 Industry experience may dictate that certain equipment be modified, repaired, or replaced due to manufacturing defects or unacceptable failure rates and consequences.
+The Customer shall, within an appropriate time frame, modify, repair, or replace equipment based on manufacturer issued product service advisories or CNP issued advisories.